aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/041_create_a_personal_group.md

     {{< admonition type=warning title="Must Be Public" open=true >}}

-    Projects that are used by the GitLab Agent for Kubernetes must be public.
+Projects that are used by the GitLab Agent must be public when the agent registration is done in a project other than the one the deployment happens from and when the image being sourced is not using a stored docker login secret.
     {{< /admonition >}}

 4. *Click* **Create Group**.